arksenu/code-executor/docs/OPENWEBUI_INTEGRATION.md

 ## Overview

-The integration allows Open-WebUI to execute code in four languages (Python, Node.js, Ruby, PHP) through sandboxed Docker containers, providing a safe environment for running untrusted code directly from chat conversations.
+The integration allows Open-WebUI to execute code in five languages (Python, Node.js, Ruby, PHP, and Go) through sandboxed Docker containers, providing a safe environment for running untrusted code directly from chat conversations.

 ## Architecture